 Older students and adults with dyslexia may have developed coping strategies to help them get by at school.
 Nonetheless, they can still hide a secret shame or embarrassment when reading and writing are concerned.
 Some teenagers with untreated dyslexia leave school early and may choose a career path that doesn’t require reliance on literacy skills.

 Nonetheless, adults with undiagnosed dyslexia can suffer from depression and a lack of confidence that causes them to miss out on career advancement or further education opportunities.
-Learn more in undiagnosed learning difficulties.
+Learn more about how to get help in this article on undiagnosed learning difficulties.